 - Best New Chefs, Food & Wine, 2010

-- Lilia earned three stars from NY Times
+- Lilia and Misi both earned three stars from The New York Times

 Specialties / Areas of Interest